samgutentag/gutentag_world_python/README.md

 You can install the package from the source distribution:

 1. Clone or download the repository.
-2. Navigate to the package directory where `setup.py` is located.
+2. Navigate to the package directory where `pyproject.toml` is located.
 3. Install the package using pip:

 ```bash